Become a Ministry Partner

-Ministry partners are encouraged to recruit for themselves as well as waiting for applicants that will come through SWYM.
+Ministry partners are encouraged to look for potential applicants as well as waiting for applicants that will come through SWYM.
 A ministry partner could place an advert in national or regional magazines and advertise with local churches and contacts.

 4. Ministry Partner interviews

-Once a ministry partner is happy with a SWYM approved applicant, a role can be offered directly to the applicant by the ministry partner.
+Once a ministry partner is happy with a SWYM approved applicant, a role can be offered directly to the applicant by the ministry partner or through SWYM.
 It then becomes the applicant’s decision whether he/she wishes to accept the placement’s offer.
-This is a matter for the applicant to discuss with the ministry partner.
 Once all parties are agreed on the placement, the agreements need to be completed and then details of accommodation, arrival in the placement, start date and any other specific matters need to be clarified.

 6. Trainee starts!

 It is the ministry partner’s responsibility to arrange for the trainee to travel to the induction programme, all training conferences and local cluster meetings.